SidhantN12/Ecg_SSM/knowledge_base.md

 Converts a trained PyTorch model to ONNX.
 It uses an `ONNXExportWrapper` to replace complex FFT ops with a recurrent loop, ensuring compatibility with standard ONNX runtimes.

 ### `app.py`
-The Streamlit frontend dashboard for live visualization and control.
+The Streamlit frontend dashboard for live visualization, configuration, and inference control.
+It uses **NumPy circular buffers** for efficient plotting and supports dynamic adjustment of DSP parameters like the normalization window size.

 ### `esp32_firmware/`
-C++/ESP-IDF firmware for publishing raw ECG samples from an ESP32-S3 to an MQTT broker.
+C++/ESP-IDF firmware for high-fidelity ECG publishing.
+It utilizes the **ADC continuous (DMA)** driver to eliminate sampling jitter and a **Binary Protocol (Header + Seq + Data + CRC8)** for robust, low-latency telemetry.

 ---